Modesty guard

-Modesty guards or Modesty Patrols either request or force citizens, mostly women, to dress modestly, depending on the country and the location.
+Modesty guards or modesty patrols either request or force citizens, mostly women, to dress modestly, depending on the country and the location.

 The definition of modesty is different in each location.
-For example, at the Western Wall in Jerusalem, women have to cover their shoulders and not wear shorts, while in Iran their body and hair has to be covered.
+In Iran their body and hair has to be covered.
 Iranian women are also jailed if their clothes are revealing while making a video posted online.

 Islamic religious police

 Official Islamic vice squad police agencies which enforce religious observance and public morality on behalf of national or regional authorities based on its interpretation of sharia.

 Afghan Taliban

 The Ministry for the Propagation of Virtue and the Prevention of Vice is the state agency in charge of implementing Islamic law in the Islamic Emirate of Afghanistan as defined by the ruling Taliban.

 Iranian

 Guidance Patrol (Persian: گشت ارشاد, Gašt-e Eršād) is the main Islamic religious police, or vice squad in the Law Enforcement Force of Islamic Republic of Iran, established in 2005.
 They impose Islamic dress codes and norms of conduct in public, particularly regarding the hijab of women.
 The Iranian force has even arrested a number of women over videos that were posted on Instagram.
 In 2018 they arrested 17-year-old gymnast Maedeh Hojabri, over a video of her dancing.
 The State TV in Iran aired her forced "confession".

 In 2016 Tehran's police sent around 7,000 undercover officers to lookout for those who do not follow conservative Islamic modes of dress and behavior.
 They are called the Gashte Ershad, the "guidance patrol," and they have broad powers to scold and arrest people for failing to meet the modesty test.